 10 Niche Membership Sites That Will Inspire You

-But before we dive in, let’s cover the basics:
+But first, let’s start with the basics:

 What Is A Membership Site?

 We live and breathe membership sites here at MemberMouse.
 We’re not going to assume you’re as obsessed with them as we are.
 That’s why it’ll be really helpful to take a second to review the basics and define the terms we’re working with.
 If you’re brand new to this of a membership site or just need a refresher, here’s the definition of a membership site that we’ll work with in this article:

 A membership site is simply a website where access to specific content is protected and placed behind a member login page.
 In order for people to view the content on these protected pages, they need to have an active member account on your site.
 If they do, they can login to the members’ area on your site and view the content you’ve placed behind the login page.